Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Conclusion

 \section{Conclusion}

-We recast subject-driven video generation as a dual-task problem that combines identity injection from paired subject-images with motion-awareness from a small set of unpaired videos.
-Using a simple stochastic task-switching scheme, our method replaces expensive paired subject-videos with 200K paired subject-images and 4,000 unpaired videos (which is only 288 A100-hours in total), while still generalizing to unseen subjects in a zero-shot manner.
-Gradient measurements within the backbone show that the image and video objectives quickly become nearly orthogonal, supporting the efficacy of joint optimization without explicit gradient surgery and yielding strong identity fidelity, motion quality, and text alignment compared to both per-subject-tuned and zero-shot SDV-Gen baselines.
+We recast subject-driven video generation as a dual-task problem that combines identity injection from subject-image pairs with motion-awareness preservation from a small set of arbitrary videos.
+Using a simple stochastic task-switching scheme, we train with 200K subject-image pairs and 4,000 arbitrary videos in 288 A100-hours, achieving competitive subject fidelity and motion quality while generalizing to unseen subjects in a zero-shot manner.
+Across backbones, gradient measurements show that the image and video objectives rapidly become nearly orthogonal, enabling stable task switching without explicit gradient surgery and delivering strong identity fidelity, motion quality, and text alignment compared to both per-subject-tuned and zero-shot SDV-Gen baselines.

 \paragraph{Ethics Statement.} This work is purely a research project.
 Currently, we have no plans to incorporate the developed method into a product or expand access to the public.
 Our research paper accounts for the ethical concerns associated with video generation research.
 To mitigate issues associated with training data, we have implemented a rigorous filtering process to remove inappropriate content, such as explicit imagery and offensive language, from our training data, thereby minimizing the likelihood of generating inappropriate content.